 Pursuant to the stated aims of Title V of the CAAA of 1990 (i.e., the Part 70 operating permit program), this permit has been designed to meet two objectives.
 First, compliance with all conditions in this permit would ensure compliance with all federally-enforceable requirements for the facility.
 Next, the permit would be a comprehensive document to be used as a reference by the permittee, the regulatory agencies and the public to assess compliance.
 This reevaluation incorporates greenhouse gas emission calculations (Tailoring Rule) for the stationary source.
-On January 20, 2011, the District revised Rule 1301 to include greenhouse gases (GHGs) that are "subject to regulation" in the definition of "Regulated Air Pollutants".
-District Part 70 operating permits are being updated to incorporate the revised definition.
+On January 20, 2011, the District revised Rule 1301 to include greenhouse gases (GHGs) that are "subject to regulation" in the definition of

-Figure 1.1 Location Map for HVI South Cat Canyon
+Figure 1.1 Location Map for Team Operating South Cat Canyon